 Saffron Threads are collected and dried to be used as a seasoning and coloring agent in food.
 It is the world’s most expensive spice by weight.
 Each strand is hand harvested from the stigma of a crocus that can only grow in certain climates.
 Saffron can be used in savory preparations or sweet ones.
 In Indian cuisine, saffron is usually used in sweets or exotic dishes such as dum biryani.
 Saffron threads are soaked in warm water or milk for several minutes prior to using it in a dish.
 This helps release the aromatic components of saffron.
 [Buy on Amazon]

 As you can see, it is a pretty long list of spices that are used in Indian food.
 This gives you an idea of the variety of spices.
 I am sure I am still missing some of the spices.
 I will keep adding to this list as I remember more.

-You can find all of these spices on this amazon wish list – Indian Spice Pantry.
+You can find all of these spices on My Amazon store too.

 Store your spices in a masala dabba or spice box, very common in Indian homes.
 I have two spice boxes.
 Here is what I put in each one:

 - Cumin seeds, Mustard seeds, Turmeric, Red Chili powder, Coriander powder, Salt, Garam Masala.